Are you trying to get a job after graduating from a coding bootcamp?

-Trying to make a leap into tech through a coding bootcamp?
-It's a smart move; bootcamps equip you with sought-after skills.
+Making the leap into tech through a coding bootcamp is a smart move.
+Bootcamps can equip you with sought-after tech skills across dozens of roles.

-Yet, the real challenge often begins post-graduation as you enter the competitive job market.
+Yet, the real challenge of attending a bootcamp comes after graduation as you enter a competitive job market.

-But with strategic moves and a resilient mindset, you can boost your odds of landing a new role.
+Below, we'll give you some advice to boost your odds of landing a new role.

 Set clear goals

-Hone in on a few desired roles and companies that align with your skills and beliefs as a person and as an employee.
+Hone in on a few roles or companies that align directly with your skills or values.

 Rather than casting a wide net, a laser-focused approach can yield better results.